 Have you ever found a stray that was a little underweight?
 Maybe your cat became sick and lost several pounds?
 Whatever your situation, sometimes our feline friends need some extra calories in order to obtain the proper nourishment they need.

-In this article, we’ll talk about how to make your cat gain weight, offer some options for high calorie cat food and finish up with our recommendation on the best cat food to gain weight.
+Learn how to make your cat gain weight, high-calorie cat food and see our recommendation on the best cat food to gain weight.

 Why Is Your Cat Losing Weight?

 First, before adjusting your cat’s diet or feeding schedule, it’s important to check with the veterinarian to find out why your cat is losing weight.

 If your cat at home is losing weight and you don’t know why definitely check with the vet first.
 Your cat may have an underlying health condition or the food you provide may not be nutritious enough.

 Just as a quick reminder, here are a few reasons as to why your cat may lose weight: